markhilton/firebase-vuetify-auth/README.md

 #### STEP 2: Add AuthenticationGuard to your App.vue template

-3. Update your App.vue to include global `AuthGuard` component.
+Update your `App.vue` to include global `AuthGuard` component.

-   This component will monitor Firebase user authentication status and open a fullscreen modal dialog with login screen if user is not autthenticated.
+This component will monitor Firebase user auth state and open a fullscreen modal dialog with login screen if user is not autthenticated.

 ```html
     [ ... ]